 HIPPA compliance training prior to beginning virtual delivery.

 Beneficiaries are encouraged to participate in the community through CLE services or onsite day habilitation services in person.
-Virtual delivery of day habilitation will be discussed with each beneficiary, by the support coordinator, as well as with the service provider and will be included in the plan of care if chosen by the beneficiary.
+The support coordinator and service provider will discuss virtual delivery of day habilitation with each beneficiary and will be included in the POC if chosen by the beneficiary.

 Providers will receive written instructions on the delivery of virtual services based on the HIPAA compliance officer’s instructions.